-"Federal NHS Program" - means a federal NHS program administered by CMHC and identified in Schedule G to this Agreement, which for greater certainty have a separate funding allocation administered by CMHC outside of this Agreement and separate NHS Program guidelines and procedures and communications protocols not covered under this Agreement;
+"Federal NHS Program" - means a federal NHS program administered by CMHC and identified in Schedule G to this Agreement, which for greater certainty have a separate funding allocation administered by CMHC outside of this Agreement and separate NHS Program Guidelines and procedures and communications protocols not covered under this Agreement;

-"Federal/Provincial/Territorial (FPT) Housing Partnership Framework" - means the multilateral housing partnership framework endorsed by federal, provincial and territorial Ministers on April 9, 2018 and attached as Schedule F;
+"Federal/Provincial/Territorial (FPT) Housing Partnership Framework" - means the multilateral housing partnership framework endorsed by federal, provincial and territorial Ministers on April 9, 2018 and attached as Schedule F.

-"Fiscal Year" - means twelve-month period ending on March 31;

-"Funding from Other Sources" - means cash or in-kind contributions from the private sector, the voluntary sector, charities and individual donors and forms part of Cost-Matched Funding;

-"Housing" - means residential accommodation, and facilities, common areas and services used directly with the residential accommodation in order to reduce Housing Need in support of NHS targets, but may include up to 30% of total associated available space for non-residential purposes.
-Other than the aforementioned 30% of total associated available space for non-residential purposes, Housing does not include commercial or institutional premises, social or recreational services, and services or facilities related to mental or physical health care, education, corrections, food services, social support or public recreation, except as may otherwise be expressly permitted under this Agreement;

-"Housing Need" - means a household whose Housing falls below at least one of the standards of Affordability, Suitability and Adequacy, and the household would have to spend at least 30% or more of its before-tax income to access acceptable local Housing;

-"Initiative" - means an NHS initiative delivered by HNS set out in Schedule B to this Agreement;

-"Municipal Funding" - means cash or in-kind contributions from any municipality, within Nova Scotia, and forms part of Cost-Matched Funding;

-"Project" - means Housing that is eligible under an Initiative to this Agreement and for greater certainty may include a single Unit, but excludes the case of a Commitment to a Recipient;

-"PT Funding" - means cash or in-kind contributions from Nova Scotia and forms part of Cost-Matched Funding;

-"Recipient" - means a household in Housing Need, directly receiving a contribution under an Initiative to this Agreement;
+- "Fiscal Year" means twelve-month period ending on March 31; - "Funding from Other Sources" means cash or in-kind contributions from the private sector, the voluntary sector, charities and individual donors and forms part of Cost-Matched Funding; - "Housing" means residential accommodation, and facilities, common areas and services used directly with the residential accommodation in order to reduce Housing Need in support of NHS targets, but may include up to 30% of total associated available space for non-residential purposes.
+Housing does not include commercial or institutional premises, social or recreational services, and services or facilities related to mental or physical health care, education, corrections, food services, social support or public recreation, except as may otherwise be expressly permitted under this Agreement; - "Housing Need" means a household whose Housing falls below at least one of the standards of Affordability, Suitability and Adequacy, and the household would have to spend at least 30% or more of its before-tax income to access acceptable local Housing; - "Initiative" means an NHS initiative delivered by Ontario set out in Schedule B to this Agreement; - "Municipal Funding" means cash or in-kind contributions from any municipality, or any service manager under the Housing Services Act, 2011(including any District Social Services Administration Board) within Ontario, and forms part of Cost-Matched Funding; - "Project" means Housing that is eligible under an Initiative to this Agreement and for greater certainty may include a single Unit, but excludes the case of a Commitment to a Recipient; - "PT Funding" means cash or in-kind contributions from Ontario and forms part of Cost-Matched Funding. - "Recipient" means a household in Housing Need, directly receiving a contribution under an Initiative to this Agreement;

-"Social Housing" - means Housing, the administration of which was on April 1, 2019 within a "Program" in Schedule C to Social Housing Agreement (SHA) between CMHC and HNS dated December 12, 1997 and is still within a "Program" in Schedule C to the SHA at the times of the commitment and use of the CMHC Funding for it.
-However, Housing that was or is ONLY within either of the following is excluded: (a) in the original schedule C to the SHA - "Program No. 3 Rent Supplement Program", "Program No. 4 Rent Supplement Program", "Program No.
+- "Social Housing" means Housing, the administration of which was on April 1, 2018 within a "Program" in Schedule C to the Social Housing Agreement (SHA) between CMHC and MMAH dated November 15, 1999 and is still within a "Program" in Schedule C to the SHA at the times of the commitment and use of the CMHC Funding for it.
+However, Housing that was or is ONLY within either of the following is excluded: "Program No 2: Rent Supplement Program"; "Program No 9: Rural and Native Homeownership Program" ("Eligible Existing Social Housing") and includes any Unit in Housing under this Agreement intended to replace a Unit of Eligible Existing Social Housing; - "Suitability" means the Housing has enough bedrooms for the size and composition of households, according to National Occupancy Standard; - "Targets and Outcomes" means the mutually agreed-to Targets and Outcomes set out in a completed Action Plan and includes the related indicators and expected results, all in accordance with Schedule C; - "Unit" means self-contained residential dwelling or as may be otherwise set out in the Action Plan.